 There are several ways to apply beads to knitting, depending on the size of the beads and yarn you are using, how big a motif you are working and your personal preference for how to add the beads to your work.

-You can string the beads onto the yarn before you get started and knit with the beads as you go, add beads as you work with the help of a crochet hook, or sew the beads onto the surface of the knitting after the knitting is done, as in the Beaded Fingerless Gloves.
+You can string the beads onto the yarn before you get started and knit with the beads as you go, add beads as you work with the help of a crochet hook, or sew the beads onto the surface of the knitting after the knitting is done.

 The Peace Sign Chart shows how to work a motif in beads.